 Yoga is known to stimulate the parasympathetic nervous system, which in turn initiates a cascade of events like blood directed towards endocrine glands and other organs, lowering heartbeat and blood pressure.
 This restores a balanced and calm state of mind after major stress is over.

 In short, a strong logical brain and relaxation go hand in hand.

 Do you know that stress response and the relaxing signals travel through our body in a particular route?
 And, parts of these routes such as carotid arteries of the neck have switches.
 Do you know you can physically manipulate to turn these signals on or off?

 Yoga can train the entire stress circuit at two levels:

 1. Yoga activates the logical brain

-Your logical brain is activated every time you are holding a specific yoga posture, concentrating on your breath and trying to balance.
+Your logical brain is activated every time you are holding a specific yoga posture, concentrating on your breath, and trying to balance.
 As you try to bend forward, lower your head, the yoga posture turns on the relaxation signal through the switches in the neck.
 Because, bending forwards and lowering our head increases the pressure of the fluid within the cranial cavity, bringing our blood pressure down to compensate for this.

 As per brain imaging studies and MRI scans, yoga enlarges our brain.
-Scientists found that people practising yoga have more brain cells than non-practitioners.
-With more hours of yoga, you can have bigger brain size.
+Scientists found that people practicing yoga have more brain cells than non-practitioners.
+With more hours of yoga, you can have a bigger brain size.
 Upon observing the brain scans of yogis, it was noted that they have larger brain volumes in the brain regions associated with attention, our concept of self, and areas critical to lower stress.

 2. Logical brain fights stress response

-Whenever you bend backwards, it turns on stress response in your system through switches in your neck (as well as baroreceptors and through signals from other receptors including those within our vestibular system within the inner ear.).
+Whenever you bend backward, it turns on stress response in your system through switches in your neck (as well as baroreceptors and through signals from other receptors including those within our vestibular system within the inner ear.).
 A similar process occurs when you are contracting your muscles.